Marital rape immunity in Singapore: Singapore’s obligations under CEDAW

 Marital rape, and by extension legal immunities to marital rape, are contrary to human rights as a recognised form of violence against women in the DEVAW.
 Article 2 of the CEDAW, which Singapore has ratified, ‘condemns discrimination against woman in all its forms’.
 Further, Article 16 of the CEDAW requires state parties “to eliminate discrimination against woman in all matters relating to marriage and family relations” to ensure equality between men and women.
-The Committee on the Elimination of Discrimination against Women (CEDAW Committee) in their General Recommendation 19 has also identified family violence, including marital rape, as a form of discrimination under Article 16.
+The CEDAW Committee in their General Recommendation 19 has also identified family violence, including marital rape, as a form of discrimination under Article 16.
 It has also been suggested that the non-criminalisation of marital rape amounts to discriminatory treatment in two ways – first, by discriminating between violence directed at women specifically from other types of violence, and, second, by discriminating between violence inflicted in the private sphere and public sphere.

 Singapore has made reservations to a number of provisions in the CEDAW, including Article 2 paragraphs (a) to (f), and Article 16 paragraphs 1(a), (c), (h) and (2).
 Noting this at Singapore's fourth periodic report to the CEDAW Committee in 2011, the Committee called for the State to withdraw these reservations which “are impermissible, since those articles are fundamental to the implementation” of the Convention.

 Furthermore, the Committee also highlighted the limited effectiveness of section 375(4) in safeguarding women against domestic and sexual violence given that the immunity is only lifted in specific circumstances – that the perpetrator and the victim are living apart and are in the midst of terminating their marriage or that the victim has applied for a protective order against the perpetrator.
 Hence, the Committee urged for the criminalisation of marital rape and for the definition of rape to cover every non-consensual sexual act.